finagle/finch/docs/endpoint.md

 - `param("foo")` - required param "foo"
 - `paramOption("foo")` - optional param "foo"
-- `params("foos")` - multi-value param "foo" that might return an empty list
+- `params("foos")` - multi-value param "foo" that might return an empty sequence
 - `paramsNonEmpty("foos")` - multi-value param "foo" that fails when empty

 In addition to these evaluating endpoints, there is also one matching endpoint `paramExists("foo")`